 Bradley joined Watsi on July 17th, 2014.
-Five years ago, Bradley became the 340th member to automatically support a new Watsi patient every month.
-Since then, 5,587 more people have become monthly donors!
-Bradley's most recent donation traveled 8,500 miles to support Geoffrey, a 3-year-old from Kenya, to fund post-burn treatment.
+Six years ago, Bradley became the 340th member to automatically support a new Watsi patient every month.
+Since then, 5,668 more people have become monthly donors!
+Bradley's most recent donation traveled 8,800 miles to support Rath, a father from Cambodia, to fund bilateral ear surgery.

 Bradley has funded healthcare for 72 patients in 13 countries.